 If we’re being completely serious, I’ll choose the resurrection of Jesus.
 How amazing would that be to witness?!
 Granted, not everyone believes that this event happened.
 But, here’s something that is definitive about this event: If it happened, it is of utmost significance to us all.
 The veracity of the entire Bible — all that it claims — hinges on the veracity of Jesus’s resurrection.
 That includes the hope of eternal life and the end of suffering.

 Let’s say that someone claims that a squadron of alien spaceships has just entered earth’s atmosphere.
 If that’s true, it is of utmost significance to us all.
-What is the first thing we should do?
-Look for evidence to determine whether it is true.
+What’s the first thing we should do?
+Look for evidence to determine whether it’s true.
 Are there unusual lights in the sky?
 Is NASA taking it seriously?
 If we find evidence to support the claim, we should Google “alien invasion handbook”.
 If not, we should go back to our cup of tea.

 This is how we should handle a claim that, if it is true, is of utmost significance to us all.
 There is evidence to support the claim that Jesus rose from the dead.
 We would be wise to follow the evidence and see where it leads.
 For me, it adds up to proof.
-I do not say this lightly, and I have been able to say it only recently.
+I don’t say this lightly, and I’ve been able to say it only recently.

 Do you know any of the evidence?
 You might know more than you realize.
 For example, you know that millions of people believe that Jesus rose from the dead; there must be reasons why they do.
 You know that a movement that has circled the globe and lasted nearly 2,000 years is based on a claim that people knew for a fact was either the truth or a lie.
 If it had been a lie, the movement would have been squashed before it got going.
 The first Christians were operating on fact, not faith.

-The claim of Jesus’s resurrection deserves investigation because there is evidence for it and because, if it is true, it is of utmost significance to us all.
+The claim of Jesus’s resurrection deserves investigation because there is evidence for it and because, if it’s true, it’s of utmost significance to us all.
 If Jesus rose from the dead, we too can be resurrected to eternal life.
 Our future just might depend on history.

 If you could be present at any historical event, which one would you choose?
 It’s fun to think about, and it provides perspective.
 You know what’s even better?
 Realizing that the future holds far more.
 I missed out on being there for the greatest events of history, but I plan on being there for the greatest events of the future.
 See you there?